ThingLabsIo/ThingLabsIo.github.io/pages/AzureTour000.md

 Follow the [instructions here to install Node.js][10] on your computer. __Be sure to install [version 0.12.x][node_12_7]__ - not version 4.0.

 ## Install Johnny-Five
-Johnny-Five is an open source JavaScript framework that provides a simple object model for interacting with a varaiety of hardware boards and the sensors and devices you connect to them.
+Johnny-Five is an open source JavaScript framework that provides a simple object model for interacting with a variety of hardware boards and the sensors and devices you connect to them.

 Once you have Node.js installed, install [Johnny-Five][11] using NPM.
 On Windows, open the Node.js command prompt and type the following: